RomainPastureau/Krajjat/README.md

 * In the classes file, changed the name of the variable "joint_number" to "joint_name".

 ## What's next?
-* Version 1.10 will add the possibility to trim a motion sequence according to starting and ending timestamps.
+* Version 1.11 will add the possibility to generate MP4, AVI or MKV videos from motion sequences as displayed in Pygame.
-* Version 1.10 will add the possibility to resample the data as in Matlab.
+* Version 1.11 will add the calculation of correlation between a motion sequence and an audio file, or a group of sequences and audio files.
-* Version 1.10 will also perform some performance and code sweeping.
+* Version 1.12 will (try to) perform automatic gesture segregation.

 If you detect any bug, please contact me at r.pastureau@bcbl.eu